Violin Faculty, Wintergreen Summer Music Academy

 - Blog: http://justtuningin.wordpress.com

 Equally active in traditional venues, Leventhal has appeared as a soloist with the Boston Pops Esplanade Orchestra; the Toledo, Milwaukee, Gulf Coast, Topeka, Dayton and Albany symphonies; and the Wisconsin, Cleveland, and Santa Rosa chamber orchestras, among others.
-She is a member of the Gramercy Trio, the Kepler Quartet, and the Boston Artists Ensemble; was a founding member of Marimolin; and has appeared with the Muir Quartet, the Apple Hill Chamber Players, Present Music, and the Boston Chamber Music Society.
+She is a founding member of the Gramercy Trio, the Kepler Quartet, and Marimolin, is a member the Boston Artists Ensemble, and has appeared with the Muir Quartet, the Apple Hill Chamber Players, Present Music, and the Boston Chamber Music Society.

-Leventhal teaches at The Boston Conservatory and Brandeis University, and has served on the faculties of Michigan State University and Berklee College of Music.
-Summer teaching includes the Wintergreen Music Festival, Interlochen Arts Camp, the Asian Youth Orchestra in Hong Kong, and Apple Hill.
+Leventhal teaches at Boston Conservatory at Berklee, Berklee College of Music, and has served on the faculties of Brandeis University, Michigan State University.
+Summer teaching includes the Wintergreen Music Festival, FOOSA, Interlochen Arts Camp, the Asian Youth Orchestra in Hong Kong, and Apple Hill.
 She presents concerts, seminars, master classes and lectures throughout the United States, South America and Europe, and during the 1990s taught regularly at the Bruckner-Konservatorium in Linz, Austria.
-She received her BM from Boston University and her MM from Yale University, while studying with Joseph Silverstein, having studied previously with Thomas Moore and Sally Thomas, among others.

 Leventhal is active in the American String Teachers Association, where she serves as chamber music editor for the organization’s publication (American String Teacher), and chair of the studio teacher’s committee.
 From 2012-14, she served as president of the Massachusetts chapter.
 Leventhal is the founder and director of Play On, Inc., a non-profit organization dedicated to promoting active participation in music making.
 Her music blog is titled, Just tuning In.